 What is Empathy?
 Empathy is when the other person feels the connection to what is alive in you.
 In some cases, an empathic ability has helped some people function better around people, and have less seizures.
 (Makes me wonder if this might be a common Ring 20 Chromosome abnormality?
-Which they say is one of the most common chromosome abnormalities?)
+Which they say is one of the most common chromosome abnormalities?
+One which I have in my own DNA make up.)
 Some people have empathic capabilities stronger than others.
 It can cause an empath anxiety and depression.

 Being around an empath